wzhangahas/PPEMS/README.md

 # PPEMS
-Parsing Prokaryotic and Eukaryotic Microbial Genes Simultaneously from Metagenome by a Novel Analysis Workflow
+Parsing Prokaryotic and Eukaryotic Microbial Genes Simultaneously from Metagenome by a Novel Analysis Workflow.
+The lack of reliable methods for the simultaneous prediction of prokaryotic and eukaryotic microbial genes further complicates this task.
+We evaluated gene prediction accuracy for various single organisms using MetaGeneMark and MetaEuk pipelines.
+Building upon these findings, we devised an innovative analysis workflow.
+Our approach involves initially predicting eukaryotic genes using MetaEuk, followed by masking of predicted eukaryotic and partial prokaryotic genes via a Perl program.
+The subsequent prediction of remaining prokaryotic genes is conducted using MetaGeneMark or metaProdigal.
+The new workflow effectively enables the rapid and precise retrieval of coding sequences from metagenomes.